sunilksundaram/learning-hub/java/README.md

 # Workspace for Java!
-Everything Java - my first language! :)
+Everything Java - my first language! :) So many things have changed since Java8 - new learnings & projects will put them here!

-## Learnings: (many things have changed since Java8 - new ones will put them here)
+## Learnings:
 * new lang features
 * futures
 * springAI